hillaryychan/COMP3141/notes/06_Functors-Applicatives-and-Monads.md

 -- 3. Interchange
 u <*> pure y = pure ($ y) <*> u
+-- if you have a wrapped function u and you apply it to a pure arguments, -- its like applying the application operator with the pure argument to the wrapped function

 -- 4. Composition
 pure (.) <*> u <*> v <*> w = u <*> (v <*> w)
+-- if you compose u and v, then apply it to w,
+-- it is the same as u of v applied to w
 ```

 Proving the Functor Laws hold if we implement `fmap` as `pure f <*> x`